Top 6 Payroll Mistakes with Churches and Nonprofits!

 Payroll Mistakes #3: Not Including Taxable Income

-The following are compensation types that must be examined to determine if the amount should be reported in Box 1 of an employee’s W-2:
+The following compensation types must be analyzed to determine if they should be reported in Box 1 of an employee's W-2:

-Bonuses and Gifts: I encounter this next payroll mistake more times than I can count =(When you give your employees a Christmas or year-end bonus or appreciation gift (cash or gift card) … cash should be run through payroll with all applicable payroll withholding taxes applied AND cash and/or gift cards must be reported in Box 1 of their W-2.
+• Bonuses and Gifts: This is one of the payroll mistakes I see that occurs frequently.
+If you give your employees a Christmas or year-end bonus or appreciation gift (whether cash or a gift card), the cash should be processed through payroll with all applicable withholding taxes applied.
+Also, cash and/or gift cards must be reported in Box 1 of their W-2.

-SECA Allowance: you can “help” your minister with a portion their self-employment tax by giving them an “allowance” for the 50% that churches are not allowed to “match” like they do for all FICA (non minister) employees… but it is taxable income and must be reported in Box 1 of their W-2.
+• SECA Allowance: You can assist your minister with a portion of their self-employment tax by providing an "allowance" for the 50% that churches cannot "match" like they do for all FICA (non-minister) employees.
+However, this is taxable income and must be reported in Box 1 of their W-2.

-Car Allowance: you can give your minister a "set" monthly amount for a car allowance; however, it is taxable income and must be reported in Box 1 of their W-2.
-A better method is to have an accountable reimbursement policy set up to reimburse them tax free for actual miles driven for church business.
+• Car Allowance: You may offer your minister a fixed monthly car allowance; however, this is taxable income and must be reported in Box 1 of their W-2.
+A more effective approach is to establish an accountable reimbursement plan that allows for tax-free reimbursement based on actual miles driven for church-related activities.

-Medical Sharing Costs: as stated above you can “reimburse” your employee for their participation in a medical sharing plan like Samaritan Ministries; however, it is considered taxable income and must be included in Box 1 of their W-2.
+• Medical Sharing Costs: As mentioned earlier, you can reimburse your employee for their participation in a medical sharing plan like Samaritan Ministries; however, this is considered taxable income and must be included in Box 1 of their W-2.

-Cell Phone Reimbursement: the church can provide a cell phone tax free for a minister or employee that requires one in order to do church business; however, providing or reimbursing the cost of a cell phone for an employee that doesn’t require one to perform their church duties…is taxable.
+• Cell Phone Reimbursement: The church can provide a tax-free cell phone for a minister or employee who needs one for church duties.
+However, if the cell phone is provided or reimbursed for an employee who does not require one for their responsibilities, it becomes taxable.

-Tip: If you pay for a cell phone for your employee and they do not have a personal cell phone…there may be some taxable income on the portion of the cell phone monthly charge that was used for personal use.
+**Tip:** If you pay for an employee's cell phone and they do not have a personal phone, some of the monthly charge may be considered taxable income for the portion used for personal purposes.

-Unsubstantiated Business Expenses: Got employees that are neglectful in turning in timely receipts?
-Advise those employees that missing receipts for items purchased for the church and paid for with church money or reimbursed with the church's funds may cause those amounts to be included in their taxable income according to the IRS.
+**Unsubstantiated Business Expenses:** If you have employees who are slow to submit their receipts, remind them that missing receipts for items purchased for the church and paid for with church funds may lead to those amounts being included in their taxable income according to IRS regulations.

 Payroll Mistakes #2: Paying Ministers Through the FICA System

-Those of you that have read my newsletter and site articles for many years know that this is something that I harp on quite a bit, but it is one of the top payroll mistakes I see with churches.
+Those of you who have followed my newsletter and articles for many years are aware that I emphasize this topic frequently, as it ranks among the most significant payroll mistakes I notice within churches.

 Payroll Mistakes #1 Classifying Workers Incorrectly